Parveen-Patel/-Retail-Insights-Hub-in-Power-BI/README.md

 ## 📌 Project Overview
 Retail Insights Hub is a Power BI project analyzing an online retail dataset from 2011.
-The dashboard provides actionable insights into **sales performance, customer behavior, and product demand**, helping leadership identify seasonal trends, high-performing regions, and opportunities for growth.
+The dashboard provides actionable insights into **sales performance, customer behavior, and product demand**, helping CEO & CMO identify seasonal trends, high-performing regions, and opportunities for growth.

 ---